 Eating, appetite and weight loss

 Loss of appetite and weight loss are common in the later stages of dementia as people’s interest in food changes, and their tastes and likes can change.
 It’s important that people with dementia get help at mealtimes to ensure that they eat enough.
 Offering food that is appetising and appealing is a key part of the day and offering smaller amounts more frequently might be more successful.
 Seek advice from a dietician or the nursing team in the community or care facility.
 Being creative and adaptable is key.

 Some people have trouble eating or swallowing, causing risk of choking, chest infections and other problems.
 If you have any concerns, speak to the clinical professionals in charge of your family member’s care.

 Dementia care in the advanced stages

 In the later stages of dementia it’s likely that your loved one will become increasingly frail and dependent on others, meaning that they need 24/7 care.
-Their behaviour might mean that they need constant supervision to make sure that they don’t hurt themselves or wander off.
+Their behaviour might mean that they need constant supervision to make sure that they don’t hurt themselves or get lost.

 Caring for someone with advanced dementia

 If you or other family members are able to take care of your loved one, either in their home or yours, it’s likely that you’ll need additional support.
 Local social services or the NHS can provide care at home.